kcomas/Shakara/SPEC.md

 Arrays in Shakara are to be zero-based, and would be accessed like most C-like languages, as shown below:

     array_name[index]

+For arrays, you can insert and remove from them using the `push` and `pop` methods respectively

+    push(array, <element>)

+Pop is different in that it takes the array and then an index as to where the element to remove is

+    pop(array, <element index>)

 ### Command Line Arguments